Jared Diamond and the Consumption Factor

 Reality may force this upon the world and my hunch is that if it does it will be rather messy.
 A specter is haunting Europe once again.

-Thomas Riggins is the book review editor of Political Affairs, and can be reached at: pabooks@politicalaffairs.net.
+Thomas Riggins is currently the associate editor of Political Affairs online.
 Read other articles by Thomas.

 Comments RSS feed